THS Logo Text Black

 tattoo healing process

-From the moment the tattoo needle punctures your skin, your body responds as though it’s been injured.
 As the needle injects the ink, your body’s initial defense mechanism kicks in.
 Did you ever wonder what happens when your body senses an ‘invasion’?
 It drafts its military of white blood cells and launches into full attack mode.

-These diligent ‘soldiers,’ scientifically known as macrophages, engage in a real-life game of Pac-Man, gobbling up as much of the foreign invaders—in this case, the tattoo ink—as possible.
+These diligent ‘soldiers,’ scientifically known as macrophages, engage in a real-life game of Pac-Man, gobbling up as much of the foreign invaders, in this case, the tattoo ink, as possible.

 Let’s break down the process: